How to Protect Your Email Account

 Keep Your Email Safe and Avoid Scammers

 Using the guidelines above, you can guarantee that your email account is as safe as possible against unscrupulous actors.
-With hackers regularly leveraging email providers to transmit malware and spam, you must be on top of your email security and are doing what you can to defend your account.
+With hackers regularly leveraging email providers to transmit malware and spam, you must be on top of your email security and do what you can to defend your account.